-Do not use any of the vehicle's retarders in any situation that requires an immediate stop and/or in situations of poor traction (such as wet, icy or snow covered roads).
-Trying to use the retarder instead of the service brakes may cause a loss of vehicle control, which may result in an accident involving death or personal injury.
+DO NOT use the vehicle's engine compression brake or exhaust brake in any situation that requires an immediate stop and/or in situations of poor traction (such as wet, icy, or snow covered roads).
+Trying to use the engine compression brake or exhaust brake instead of the service brakes may cause a loss of vehicle control, which may result in an accident involving death or personal injury.

 When driving on slick roads, start with the "ON/OFF" switch in the "OFF" position and the two-position selector switch in the "LOW" position.
 If your tractor is equipped with a twin-screw rear axle, position the power divider switch in the "unlocked" position.
-Remove your foot from the accelerator pedal to make sure the vehicle will maintain traction with the retarding power of the engine alone.
-If the vehicle drive wheels begin to skid or if there is a fishtailing motion, DO NOT activate the engine brakes.
-If traction is maintained using the retarding power of the engine alone and more braking power is required, switch the two-position selector switch to the "LOW" position and activate the engine brakes by switching the "ON/OFF" switch to the "ON" position.
-If the vehicle's drive wheels begin to skid or there is a fishtailing motion, switch the "ON/OFF" switch to the "OFF" position.
-If traction is maintained when the engine brakes are activated and more braking power is required, move the two-position selector switch to the "HI" position.
+Remove your foot from the accelerator pedal to make sure the vehicle will maintain traction with the braking power of the engine alone.
+If the vehicle drive wheels begin to skid or if there is a fishtailing motion, DO NOT activate the engine compression brake or exhaust brake.
+If traction is maintained using the braking power of the engine alone and more braking power is required, switch the two-position selector switch to the "LOW" position and activate the engine compression brake or exhaust brake by switching the "ON/OFF" switch to the "ON" position.
+If the vehicle's drive wheels begin to skid or there is a fishtailing motion. switch the "ON/OFF" switch to the "OFF" position.
+If traction is maintained when the engine compression brake or exhaust brake is activated and more braking power is required, move the two-position selector switch to the "HI" position.
 Again, if the vehicle has lost traction or if there is a fishtailing motion, switch the "ON/OFF" switch to the "OFF" position.
-DO NOT attempt to use the engine brakes in the "HI" position.
+DO NOT attempt to use the engine compression brake or exhaust brake in the "HI" position.